dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 Note: Dwains Theme has been renamed to Dwains Dashboard!

-#### How to update to 2.0:
+### How to update to 2.0:
 The update process is a little bit complicated but I tried to make it as easy as possible.
+I made splitted the upgrade guide into 5 sections.
+If you experience any issues during the installation of 2.0 you can get live personal assistant from me, [Dwains Theme Discord Server](https://discord.gg/7yt64uX)

-To update to Dwains Dashboard 2.0.0 you first need to remove your 1.* version of Dwains Theme follow **all** steps below (Don't worry we will keep your existing Dwains Theme config and addons, these will automatic work in 2.0.0), after that we need to modify your config files and your addons.
+*Hint: With /config/ I mean the folder where your whole HA config is.*

-*With /config/ I mean the folder where your whole HA config is.*
+**Section 1 - Remove existing Dwains Theme 1.***

-**Remove Dwains Theme 1.***
+*To update to Dwains Dashboard 2.0.0 you first need to remove your 1.* version of Dwains Theme follow **all** steps below (Don't worry we will keep your existing Dwains Theme config and addons, these will automatic work in 2.0.0), after that we need to modify your config files and your addons.*
 1. Make a backup of your current HA setup.
 2. Go to your /config/ folder and rename the folder **dwains-theme** to **dwains-dashboard**.
 3. Go to your /config/ folder and remove the file **dwains-theme-lovelace-yaml**.